 If you earned A’s or high B’s in all high school math classes (Algebra I and II, Geometry, and Pre-Calculus), then your math foundation is solid, and you’re likely prepared for AP Calculus BC.
 Calculus brings together those previous math classes in a magical, yet sometimes challenging way.
 Having a strong math background is important for the rigor and quicker pace of BC Calculus.

 If you’ve consistently earned B’s in math, AP Calculus AB may be a better fit.
 AB moves at a slower pace than BC, so you’ll have more time to practice and apply new concepts.

 The past doesn’t have to determine your future.
 Just because you didn’t earn the best grades in math up to this point, doesn’t mean you won’t do well in AP Calculus.
 Maybe you’ve recently realized a desire to become an engineer, so you want to take AP Calculus to prepare for the upcoming Calculus courses required in college.
-This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their GPA.
+This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their college resume.

 If you know a future college major you’d be interested in, research the college classes required to complete the degree.
 The class requirements will be similar regardless of the college you choose to attend, so don’t worry if you haven’t decided on a college yet.

 In a search engine, type in a college, your desired major, and the word “curriculum.”
 For example, if I wanted to go to Ohio University and major in Civil Engineering, I would type in “Ohio University Civil Engineering curriculum.”
 It may take some clicking around the university’s website, but you should be able to find the program overview, with some required courses listed.
 I found the Civil Engineering degree required both Calculus I and II, as most Engineering degrees do.
 If you’re interested in becoming an engineer (or any other major that requires Calculus II), taking AP Calculus BC may be a better option.